The Kaiser Family Foundation’s Role in Today’s Health Care System

 From this basic decision about a strategic direction came most of the characteristics of the Kaiser Family Foundation today.

 We are in the information, not the grantmaking business.
-While most foundations see their principal product as grants, we are an operating organization and ours is information — from the most sophisticated policy analysis, to basic facts and numbers, to the highest quality health journalism, to information young people can use to protect their health.
+While most foundations see their principal product as grants, we are an operating organization and ours is information — from the most sophisticated policy analysis and survey research, to basic facts and numbers, to the highest quality health journalism, to information young people can use to protect their health.

 We focus our work on the major health policy issues facing the nation.
 This means that we do not completely control our own agenda.
 We need to “be there” with information and analysis and timely journalism on whatever major health policy issues are on the national agenda.
 We have also chosen to focus on other issues that are critically important but may not decide elections or make or break budgets or appear as frequently on the national news — such as HIV/AIDS and health disparities.
 Overall, we try to inform discussion and debate on major issues that affect millions of people, and to elevate the national level of debate on health issues.
 Our approach is almost equal parts policy analysis and communications: developing new information on national health issues, synthesizing the best information from others, and helping to explain health policy issues to an understandably confused public by ourselves and with news organization partners.

-When you step back from our many projects and programs, we basically do four things: we are a producer of policy analysis on domestic and global health policy; we are a producer of public opinion and survey research, which is work for which we are well known; we are a “go to” clearinghouse, synthesizer and translator of all the best information on the issues we work on, whether we produce it or others do; and we operate a major health news service dedicated to producing the best in-depth coverage of health care and health policy called Kaiser Health News (KHN), the nation’s first not-for-profit health policy news service.
+When you step back from our many projects and programs, we basically do four things to produce the spectrum of information that enables us to play our role: we are a producer of policy analysis on domestic and global health policy; we are a producer of public opinion and survey research, which is work for which we are well known; we are a “go to” clearinghouse, synthesizer and translator of all the best information on the issues we work on, whether we produce it or others do; and we operate a major health news service dedicated to producing the best in-depth coverage of health care and health policy called Kaiser Health News (KHN), the nation’s first not-for-profit health policy news service.
 KHN is a foundation program and its journalists are foundation employees, but it is also a fully credentialed news service which operates with full editorial independence.
 We also organize and operate large scale public information campaigns which have been recognized with multiple Emmy and Peabody awards.
 The most prominent current campaign is GTA – Greater Than AIDS.

-We are a professional organization, staffed by experts in health policy, public opinion research, media, communications, journalism, and other areas in which we operate.
-To encourage an entrepreneurial spirit and avoid the internal “fiefdoms” that have historically been a problem in many foundations and think tanks, we do not have separate budgets for program areas; our uncommitted funds each year go to the best opportunities we can identify across all of our program interests (about half of our budget supports our expert staff).
+We are a professional organization, staffed by experts in health policy, public opinion and survey research, media, communications, journalism, and other areas in which we operate.
+To encourage an entrepreneurial spirit and avoid the internal “fiefdoms” that have historically been a problem in many foundations and think tanks and in universities from which many of us originally come, we do not have separate budgets for program areas; our uncommitted funds each year go to the best opportunities we can identify across all of our program interests (about half of our budget supports our expert staff).
 This has created an entrepreneurial environment which has generally served us well.

 While we produce a lot of our own research and analysis, I believe that our most important contribution to the research community is as a representative, translator, explainer and information broker.
 Like the adage about the tree falling in the forest, studies that are only read by those of us in the policy research community who follow a particular issue will not have much impact.
 Much of the most relevant and timely research in health policy is never published in journals, but can be found instead in policy reports and other publications and communications put out by a small number of organizations in our field.
+Entire policy debates can now play out in a matter of days or hours largely on Twitter.
 We need more and better and constantly updated research on health issues, but even more, we need better communication of the research and policy analysis that is done.